keiyaus/sqlalchemy-challenge/README.md

 ![temperature](Images/temperature_hist.png)

-## Climate App##
+## Climate App

 Next, a Flask App with five routes is made to present ```jsonify``` results of the queries.
 User can also type in self-selected dates to run the queries.

-## Additional Statistical Analyses##
+## Additional Statistical Analyses

 **Correlation Analysis**<br/>
 Average temperatures in June and December across all stations are calculated.
 As these two samples are considered independent, an indepedent t-test is performed to determine if the difference in the mean temperatures is statistically significant.
-Results suggest that such difference is indeed statistically significant.
+Results suggest that such difference is indeed statistically significant because the pvalue is smaller that 0.05.

 **Y Error Analysis**<br/>
 To research the temperature of Hawaii for a hypothetical trip with hypothetical dates, the minimum, average and maximum temperatures using the matching dates from the previous years are calculated.
 The average temperature and the y error bar (maximum temperature minus minimum temperature) are plotted to graphically show the variability of data and give an indication of the level of uncertainty.